sap218/jabberwocky/docs/README.md

-# Jabberwocky
+### >> see [SCENARIO](SCENARIO.md) for a working tutorial

-Full-depth explanation, informative scenarios, and working examples for the Jabberwocky toolkit - for installation instructions, see the [Jabberwocky](https://github.com/sap218/jabberwocky) repository.
-Here
+Ontologies are useful for their condense and structured format of a domain of knowledge.
+Specifically their organised terms and corresponding synonyms.
+Many NLP tools don't utilize ontologies, Jabberwocky uses ontologies for synonym curation.
+Here we provide a full-depth explanation, informative scenarios, and working examples for the Jabberwocky toolkit - for installation instructions, see the [Jabberwocky](https://github.com/sap218/jabberwocky) repository.

-### see [SCENARIO](SCENARIO.md) for a working tutorial

 ## About the Commands

----
+Below is an-indepth explanation of the commands which you can use with Jabberwocky.

 ## bandersnatch
 `bandersnatch` curates synonyms for a list of key terms / or words of interest from an ontology of your choice, you provide a list of ontology synonym tags. **note**: it is recommended your list of keywords are exactly the classes from your chosen ontology (all in lowercase).